CNAG-Biomedical-Informatics/convert-pheno/README.md

 # SUMMARY

 A script that uses Convert::Pheno to interconverts phenotypic data between different CDM formats

-_NB:_ If the input file consists of is a JSON array the output file will also be a JSON array.

 # HOW TO RUN PHENO-CONVERT